PatrickDaG/nix-config/STRUCTURE.md

         - currently containing all yubikeys and a rage backup key
     - `secrets.nix.age` global secrets available at deploy
 - `users/` home manager user configuration
-    - `common/` shared home-manager modules
+    - `patrick` personal configuration for myself
+        - `programs/` configuration for miscellaneous programs
         - `wayland/` configuration for wayland windowmanagers and basic utilities
         - `xorg/` configuration for xorg windowmanagers and basic utilities
-        - `programs/` configuration for miscellaneous programs
-        - `default.nix` minimal setup for all users
-    - `<username>/` configuration for users
+    - `root` minimal configuration for root
-        - `impermanence.nix` users persistence configuration